ckosmic/sm64ex-psc/README.md

 # sm64ex
-Fork of [sm64-port/sm64-port](https://github.com/sm64-port/sm64-port) with additional features.
+Fork of [sm64pc/sm64ex](https://github.com/sm64pc/sm64ex) ported to the PlayStation Classic.

 Feel free to report bugs and contribute, but remember, there must be **no upload of any copyrighted asset**.
 Run `./extract_assets.py --clean && make clean` or `make distclean` to remove ROM-originated content.